giordano/giordano.github.io/_posts/2021-10-15-mythbusting-julia.md

 A: Right.
 There are some things to keep in mind:

-1. Julia has a non-neglible start-up time.
+1. Julia has a non-negligible start-up time.
 It isn't that bad, it's generally on the order of 0.4 seconds or so, but if your workflow consists on running several times very small scripts, you're going to pay this cost _every_ time you start Julia.
 If this is a problem, you can either change your workflow to run a single long-running script or just